LibreTexts/default-env/README.md

 Julia, etc.

 ## Repo2docker Configuration Files

-- [environment.yml](https://repo2docker.readthedocs.io/en/latest/config_files.html#environment-yml-install-a-conda-environment).
+- [environment.yml](https://github.com/LibreTexts/default-env/blob/master/environment.yml).
 This file contains all the packages to be installed by conda.
 It is generally used for R, Python and C/C++ packages.
 We only install packages available from the conda-forge and default channels here.
-- [apt.txt](https://repo2docker.readthedocs.io/en/latest/config_files.html#apt-txt-install-packages-with-apt-get).
+- [apt.txt](https://github.com/LibreTexts/default-env/blob/master/apt.txt).
 Here we install Debian packages through `apt-get` which otherwise are not available through conda, such as texlive and some base functionality tools.
 We will only install from Ubuntu 18.04 APT repositories.
-- [Project.toml](https://repo2docker.readthedocs.io/en/latest/config_files.html#project-toml-install-a-julia-environment).
+- [Project.toml](https://github.com/LibreTexts/default-env/blob/master/Project.toml).
 This is the file where repo2docker installs Julia packages.
-- [postBuild](https://repo2docker.readthedocs.io/en/latest/config_files.html#postbuild-run-code-after-installing-the-environment).
+- [postBuild](https://github.com/LibreTexts/default-env/blob/master/postBuild).
 This is a shell script which runs after everything else has been built and installed.
 We install SageMath and enable JupyterLab extensions here.

+You can read more about each configuration file's purpose from the [repo2docker documentation](https://repo2docker.readthedocs.io/en/latest/config_files.html).

 ## How to Build a New Image